 Children Absent from Education are children registered at school who have repeated or prolonged absences from school.
 These could be indicative of potential violence in the life of the child and consequently absence must be recorded, the data must be analysed regularly and any concerns must be reported.

-https://assets.publishing.service.gov.uk/media/66bf57a4dcb0757928e5bd39/Children missing education auidance - August 2024.pdf
+https://assets.publishing.service.gov.uk/media/66bf57a4dcb0757928e5bd39/Children_missing_education_quidance-August_2024.pdf

 Adultification

 Davis and Marsh (2020) define adultification as: